mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Allies directly above and below your General gain +2⚔️ and **Provoke**.

 name:     Sunstone Templar<br>
-text:     Whenever this attacks or counterattacks, it dispels that enemy
+text:     Whenever this attacks or counterattacks, it **Dispels** that enemy.

 name:     Suntouched Spirit<br>
 text:     This minion remembers all allied spells that targeted it.<br>